chrultrabook/docs/docs/getting-started.md

 {: .important }
 > When asking for help, ask in English.
 We can't help you if we don't understand the question.
 Using a translator is fine.

-**Do not use manufacturer's model name when asking for help** (i.e: HP Chromebook 14a), it doesn't help with identifying the machine.
+**Do not use manufacturer's model name or serial number when asking for help** (i.e: HP Chromebook 14a), it doesn't help with identifying the machine.
 Provide the boardname, otherwise your support request will be ignored.
+You can find your boardname [here.](supported-devices.html)

 ### Provide logs.